pallets/click/docs/commands-and-groups.rst

 Lazily Attaching Commands
 --------------------------
-Most examples so far have attached the the commands and group immediately, but commands may be registered later.
-This could be used to split command into multiple Python modules.
+Most examples so far have attached the commands and to a group immediately, but commands may be registered later.
+This could be used to split commands into multiple Python modules.
+Regardless of how they are attached, the commands are invoked identically.

 .. click:example::